ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

   TLS Secret containing fluentd's certificate and private key is mounted as `/fluentd/certs`

 - Step 4.
-Create a Service resource to expose fluentd endpoints internally within the cluster
+Create a Service resource to access fluentd endpoints internally within the cluster

   ```yml
   apiVersion: v1